meteor-toolkit/s2_rut_python/docs/content/user/quickstart.rst

 There are three input parameters that are required to run the s2_rut_interface module:

-* data_set: satellite data from a satellite product (Sentinel-2A or Sentinel-2B)
+* ds: satellite data from a satellite product (Sentinel-2A or Sentinel-2B)
 * band_names: desired bands
-* unc_info: desired uncertainty information

-data_set
+ds
 ^^^^^^^^^^^^^

 Satellite data set must be read into an :py:class:`xarray.Dataset`.
 All bands of interest must be read in, before calling the **s2_rut_interface** module.